River levels rise after heavy rains

 Recent heavy rains in the upper Chippewa River watershed are resulting in increased runoff and rising river levels in Eau Claire.

 According to city officials, the Chippewa River gauge at Grand Avenue read 770.6 feet at 5 a.m.
-Monday, which is about 3 feet below the flood stage of 773 feet.
+Monday, which is about 3 feet below the food stage of 773 feet.

 The current crest projection is 771.7 feet today.
 At this reading, water will have inundated some areas of the Chippewa River State Trail.